-Staff confirmed they referred patients to a range of specialists in primary and secondary care for treatment the practice did not provide.
+The dentist confirmed they referred patients to a range of specialists in primary and secondary care for treatment the practice did not provide.

-The practice was a referral clinic for specialist restorative procedures and specialist endodontics (root canal treatments) and we saw staff monitored and ensured the dentists were aware of all incoming referrals daily.
-Staff monitored referrals through an electronic referral and tracking system and manual postal system to ensure they were responded to promptly.
+The practice was a referral clinic for dental implants and we saw staff monitored and ensured the dentist were aware of all incoming referrals daily.
+Staff monitored referrals through a manual postal system to ensure they were responded to promptly.